Jabłkowski Brothers: Bracka street store

 Since then the building has housed a variety of state-owned shops, including the Central House of a Child dealing with toys and children's wear (1951–1970) and then, since 1992, the Arka store.
 Despite being non-existent, the brand remained well known in post-war Poland and was a symbol of pre-war luxury and quality.
-After Poland regained its independence from the Eastern Bloc in 1989, the heirs of the Jabłkowski family started their efforts to regain the building and reopen the store.
+After the collapse of the Eastern Bloc in 1989, the heirs of the Jabłkowski family started their efforts to regain the building and reopen the store.
+Jan Jabłkowski, aided by his family, had struggled for the return of the family's celebrated department store.
 In 1996 a court verdict declared the decisions of the communist tribunals null and void, and the future of the building was discussed.
 The Court supported the right to ownership by the Jabłkowscy family.
 On September 11, 2013, Jabłkowski brothers Jan and Tomasz (grandsons of Józef), Marta and Magda (daughters of Jan Jabłkowski) entered the building following a court verdict.
 They were accompanied by solicitors, film crew, carpenters and locksmiths as well as twenty-six security officers.
-Jan Jabłkowski, aided by his family, had struggled for the return of the family's celebrated department store since the fall of Communism in 1989.

 Since the return of the store in 2013, the family has been working closely with architects, conservationists and planners to modernise the facilities in the historic building whilst retaining the iconic stained-glass windows and the atrium area.
 Potential companies are being examined so that store will be able to offer, yet again, a unique retail experience for its customers.
 The opening date for the store is to be confirmed.

+Vilnius store

+In 1914, brothers Władysław and Adam Zawadski began constructing a store on the premise designed by architect Kazimierz Krzyżanowski.
+However, the construction was quickly interrupted due to the start of the World War I.

+Due to the challenges of the war, the building was completed in a very poor condition and afterwards the Jabłkowski brothers suggested reconstructing it.
+They involved architectural firm of Karol Jankowski and Franciszek Lilpop, who kept the initial design, but provided some modifications for the form of the exterior and the interior design of the building, in a modernised classical style.
+Building's verticality was emphasised by the pilasters, decor elements were abundantly added.
+The works began in 1921.

+The reworked store was completed and opened its doors to customers in 1923.
+The five-story building in the Vilnius Old Town was a smaller copy of the Warsaw shop stocking similar amounts of assortment: "On the ground floor, they sold sewing supplies, silk, wool and cotton[, undergarment, hats and tailored clothing, as well as porcelain, glassware and table cutlery]; [...]on the first floor, they sold carpets and rugs, bedspreads, and even furniture.
+The second floor was a textile warehouse, while the third and fourth floors housed the administration."
+One corner of the ground floor was occupied by a confectionary shop, and a tailor's workshop was opened in either middle or penultimate floor.
+An art gallery and a cinema were also included.
+The upper floors were shared with the Highest Guild of Merchants.